Francis J. Heney

+Heney was shot in the head by a prospective juror during the San Francisco graft trials.
+In 1891, while an attorney in Tucson, Arizona Territory, he defended the abused wife of John C. Handy.
+Handy attacked Heney, who shot and killed Handy in self defense.

-During 1906, Heney prosecuted San Francisco Mayor Eugene Schmitz and political boss Abe Ruef, for bribery.
+In 1906, Heney prosecuted San Francisco Mayor Eugene Schmitz and political boss Abe Ruef, for bribery.
 Heney revealed that a prospective juror was ineligible because he was an ex-convict.
 The man deeply resented Heney's action and while court was in recess, walked into the courtroom and shot the attorney in the jaw.
 Heney survived the wound, and the trial went on.
-He ran for the US Senate from California on the Progressive Party ticket in 1914.
+He ran unsuccessfully for U.S. Senate in California on the Progressive Party ticket in 1914.

+Heney co-wrote the California Alien Land Law of 1913.

 Personal life

-Heney was born in Lima, New York to Richard Heney and Juliana Schreiber Heney.
+Heney was born in Lima, New York, to Richard Heney and Juliana Schreiber Heney.
 He had two younger sisters and an older brother, Ben.
 He grew up in San Francisco where his family was relocated in 1863.
 He worked in his father's furniture and carpet store while attending high school at night and, later, taught night school while attending the University of California during the day.
 After graduation, he moved to Idaho where he served as principal of a high school, but soon realized it was not his calling.
 He returned to San Francisco, enrolled in law school, and became a member of the bar in 1883.

 In 1884, health problems prompted him to move to the Arizona Territory.
 During the next four years, he ran a cattle business with his brother Ben and operated the trading post at Fort Apache.
 In 1889 he moved to Tucson.
-He married Rebecca Wentworth McMullin on November 17, 1906 in San Francisco.
+He married Rebecca Wentworth McMullin on November 17, 1906, in San Francisco.
 After Rebecca died in 1911, he married Edna I. Van Winkle on February 13, 1915.
-Edna Van Winkle had managed Heney's campaign for the U.S. Senator from California the previous year on the Progressive ticket.
+Van Winkle had managed Heney's campaign for the U.S. Senate from California the previous year on the Progressive ticket.
 He lost the election to Democrat James Phelan.